ankushgk/ankushgk.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I am Ankush (pronounced as Un-koo-sh), and as of 2023, a 1st year PhD student in the [Department of Physics](https://physics.ucmerced.edu/) at the [University of California, Merced](https://www.ucmerced.edu/).
 My interests lie at the crossroads of Physics and Biology.
-Prior to this, I was part of the [Biophysics Group](https://biophysics.icts.res.in/) at the [International Centre for Theoretical Sciences](https://www.icts.res.in/) where I worked on a building a minimal model of actomyosin cytoskeleton by looking at it as an active nematic system.
+Prior to this, I was part of the [Biophysics Group](https://biophysics.icts.res.in/) at the [International Centre for Theoretical Sciences](https://www.icts.res.in/) where I worked on building a minimal model of actomyosin cytoskeleton by looking at it as an active nematic system.

 I enjoy playing [Ultimate Frisbee](https://vimeo.com/abracadabras/ultimate), [reading books](https://www.goodreads.com/user/show/64670551-ankush-gk) and watching movies/TV shows.